JaneliaSciComp/SongExplorer/README.md

 "predictions/" folder in the Log Folder containing CSV files itemizing whether the sounds in the validation set were correctly or incorrectly classified.
 Each CSV file corresponds to a sub-folder within the ground-truth folder.
-The file format is similar to DeepSong's other CSV files, with the difference being that the penultimate column is the prediction and the final one the annotation.
+The file format is similar to SongExplorer's other CSV files, with the difference being that the penultimate column is the prediction and the final one the annotation.
 To use these predictions, copy these CSV files into their corresponding ground-truth sub-folders.